Bluffton grad Eskridge out for season at Western Michigan

 Western Michigan (2-2, 0-0 MAC) returns to action Saturday by hosting Central Michigan (2-2, 1-0 MAC).
 Kickoff is set for 12 noon on CBS Sports Network.

-WANE-TV sports director Glenn Marini traveled to Kalamazoo this past summer to profile Eskridge.
+WANE-TV sports director Glenn Marini went up to Kalamazoo this past summer to profile Eskridge.